WWE News: Jim Ross Reveals Real Reason For Triple H’s Dislike Of CM Punk

-CM Punk walking out of WWE is one of the biggest controversies in the history of sports entertainment.
+CM Punk walking out of WWE in one of the biggest controversies in the history of sports entertainment.
 After leaving the company in 2013, it didn’t take long for the “Best in the World” to voice his frustrations with the company.
 He had multiple issues with Vince McMahon’s conglomerate, but one of his biggest qualms with WWE pertained to a backstage beef he had with Triple H.

 As noted by Sportskeeda, Punk told Colt Cabana’s The Art of Wrestling podcast that Triple H never liked him.
 He also claimed that “The Game” was responsible for younger superstars never receiving a main event push.
-Since his departure, Triple H has said that he has no issues with Punk, but there’s clearly no love lost between both superstars either.
+Since his departure, Triple H has said that he has no issues with Punk, but there’s clearly no love lost between both superstars, either.

 According to WWE Hall of Famer Jim Ross, however, the rumors that “The Game” never liked Punk do have some substance.
 However, the dislike appears to be due to physical reasons as opposed to personal ones.